Santiago: Economy

 Santiago is the industrial and financial center of Chile, and generates 45% of the country's GDP.
 Some international institutions, such as ECLAC (Economic Commission for Latin America and the Caribbean), have their offices in Santiago.
 The strong economy and low government debt is attracting migrants from Europe and the United States.

 Santiago's steady economic growth over the past few decades has transformed it into a modern metropolis.
-The city is now home to a growing theater and restaurant scene, extensive suburban development, dozens of shopping centers, and a rising skyline, including the second tallest building in Latin America, the Gran Torre Santiago.
+The city is now home to a growing theater and restaurant scene, extensive suburban development, dozens of shopping centers, and a rising skyline, including the tallest building in Latin America, the Gran Torre Santiago.
 It includes several major universities, and has developed a modern transportation infrastructure, including a free flow toll-based, partly underground urban freeway system and the Metro de Santiago, South America's most extensive subway system.

 Santiago is an economically divided city (Gini coefficient of 0.47).
-The western half (zona poniente) of the city is, on average, much poorer than the eastern communes, where the high-standard public and private facilities are concentrated.
+The western half of the city is, on average, much poorer than the eastern communes, where the high-standard public and private facilities are concentrated.

 Commercial development

-Santiago by Human Development Index on a commune-basis in 2017.
+Santiago by Human Development Index on a commune-basis in 2022.

 The Costanera Center, a mega project in Santiago's Financial District, includes a 280000 m2 mall, a 300 m tower, two office towers of 170 m each, and a hotel 105 m tall.
 In January 2009 the retailer in charge, Cencosud, said in a statement that the construction of the mega-mall would gradually be reduced until financial uncertainty is cleared.
 In January 2010, Cencosud announced the restart of the project, and this was taken generally as a symbol of the country's success despite the Great Recession.
 Close to Costanera Center another skyscraper is already in use, Titanium La Portada, 190 m tall.
 Although these are the two biggest projects, there are many other office buildings under construction in Santiago, as well as hundreds of high rise residential buildings.
 In February 2011, Gran Torre Santiago, part of the Costanera Center project, located in the called Sanhattan district, reached the 300-meter mark, officially becoming the tallest structure in Latin America.